jfwilkus/envrctl/README.md

 # envrctl

-This tool is only helpful if you need to keep `direnv` and `posh-direnv` configuration files in sync.
+This tool is helpful if you need to keep `direnv` and `posh-direnv` configuration files in sync.

 ## Table of Contents